Atacama Cosmology Telescope

 The Atacama Cosmology Telescope (ACT) was a cosmological millimeter-wave telescope located on Cerro Toco in the Atacama Desert in the north of Chile.
 ACT made high-sensitivity, arcminute resolution, microwave-wavelength surveys of the sky in order to study the cosmic microwave background radiation (CMB), the relic radiation left by the Big Bang process.
 Located 40 km from San Pedro de Atacama, at an altitude of 5190 m, it was one of the highest ground-based telescopes in the world.
 (Note: The Receiver Lab Telescope (RLT), an 80 cm instrument, is higher at 5525 m, but is not permanent as it is fixed to the roof of a movable shipping container.
 The 2009 University of Tokyo Atacama Observatory is significantly higher than both.)

 Cosmic microwave background experiments like ACT, the South Pole Telescope, the WMAP satellite, and the Planck satellite have provided foundational evidence for the standard Lambda-CDM model of cosmology.
 ACT first detected seven acoustic peaks in the power spectrum of the CMB, discovered the most extreme galaxy cluster and made the first statistical detection of the motions of clusters of galaxies via the pairwise kinematic Sunyaev–Zeldovich effect.

+ACT was funded by the US National Science Foundation.
 ACT was built in 2007 and saw first light in October 2007 with its first receiver, the Millimeter Bolometer Array Camera (MBAC).
 ACT had two major receiver upgrades which enabled polarization sensitive observations: ACTPol (2013–2016) and Advanced ACT (2017–2022).
 ACT observations ended in mid-2022.
-ACT is funded by the US National Science Foundation.